Here are the classes we offer — singles and couples are always welcome in any class!

 Prerequisite: Dancing Rotary waltz at an intermediate level or above.

-Waltz 3/4: Rotary Waltz Meets Latin Waltz
+Waltz 3/4: Rotary Waltz Meets Salsa

 Prerequisite: At least one Waltz 2 class